mapbiomas-brazil/mapbiomas-training/Princeton_University/Day_2/README.md

 # Concepts of the Day

-Mosaic: A mosaic is a combination or merging of two or more matrices.
+*Mosaic*: A mosaic is a combination or merging of two or more matrices.
 Any given mosaic can be a multiband or single-band mosaic.
 The MapBiomas project works with the concept of multiband mosaics.

-Landsat Bit Values: The Landsat satellites are a family of distinct satellite missions.
+*Landsat Bit Values*: The Landsat satellites are a family of distinct satellite missions.
 Each family has its digital characteristics, one of which is the 'pixel value' of certain digital products.
 The bit values are a digital parameters that can be used to group out specific pixel characteristics.
 Note: Numerically speaking, any number in our screen is originally a binary number (0 or 1).

-Vegetation and Water Index: A Vegetation Index (VI) or Water Index (WI) are spectral transformations of two or more bands designed to enhance the contribution of vegetation/water properties in a given satellite data.
+*Vegetation and Water Index*: A Vegetation Index (VI) or Water Index (WI) are spectral transformations of two or more bands designed to enhance the contribution of vegetation/water properties in a given satellite data.

 # 1. Creating a mosaic